Child Behavior Checklist (CBCL)

 When would you typically use the Child Behavior Checklist?

-The Child Behavior Checklist is normally issued when the parent/guardian of a child sets up an appointment with you because they suspect their child might have behavioral and/or emotional problems.
+The Child Behavior Checklist is usually issued when the parent/guardian of a child sets up an appointment with you because they suspect their child might have emotional and behavioral problems.
 It is also typically issued during your appointment.

-It normally takes 15-20 minutes to complete.
+It usually takes 15-20 minutes to complete.
 Of course, the parent/guardian can take home the checklist if they need to think long and hard about their answers and ratings.

 This can also be used alongside other psychological instruments to help those with ADHD, anxiety, or oppositional defiant disorder.
+The data can also go beyond parent ratings and consider cross-informant comparisons such as teachers, tutors, or other figures in contexts where the child interacts.
 The CBCL provides a more comprehensive picture of these conditions and can be used for additional support, such as an outcomes assessment.

 Parents/guardians can make more insightful reflections